AlexMcConnell/gilded_rose/README.md

 Hi and welcome to team Gilded Rose.
-As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
-We also buy and sell only the finest goods.
+We provide a library that provides calculations for how items should change each day.

-We have an inventory management system in place that updates our inventory for us at the end of every day.
-This app represents a portion of our system that receives a list of items in our inventory and updates them as appropriate for each item.
+We have no control over the app that consumes this library and cannot change how it interfaces with our library.

 ## We have recently signed a supplier for a new item.
 Please implement the following:

-  - "*Conjured Mana Cake*": **quality** degrades by 2 per day before the **days remaining** date has passed and by 4 after.
+  - "*Raw Milk*": **quality** degrades by 2 per day before the **days remaining** date has passed and by 4 after.
 Its **days remaining** decreases by one every day.
 Its quality can never decrease to less than 0.

 ## The tests work and are fully comprehensive.
 Use them to your advantage!